clening/MastodonPrivacyGuide/README.md

 Advanced users (or the designers of the Mastodon Protocol/ActivityPub) should seriously evaluate and work towards E2EE systems, particularly with regard to individual and group DMs.
 It will solve many problems, and actually elevate Mastodon from a privacy-preserving perspective.

 For an idea of what a good privacy notice looks like with regard to Mastodon instances, you might consider the [EDPS' Privacy Notice](https://social.network.europa.eu/terms).
 I wouldn't advise relying on it entirely, as much of this will be unique to the EDPS, but it is a good starting point![^8]

+## Some Parting Thoughts
+There's still a lot of unknowns when it comes to Mastodon, and a degdree of regulatory uncertainty.
+Even just focusing on the EU, given that **regulators** like the [European Data Protection Supervisor](https://social.network.europa.eu/about) and the [Bavarian Data Protection Authority](https://social.bund.de/@BayLfD) are _both_ running Mastodon instances, operators should take some comfort that the big regulatory hammers are unlikely to fall ... at least for now.
+The point of this guide is to help operators and admins _think_ about data protection and privacy concerns, help the community improve on what's in place, and build a thriving, privacy-preserving system together.

 [^1]: gdpr-info.eu is a very helpful source, but it is not the authoritative source.
 That said, I use it a lot because it's MUCH cleaner and easier to search compared to the legislation itself, which can be found here: [REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL](https://eur-lex.europa.eu/eli/reg/2016/679/oj).
 [^2]: Most GDPR definitions can be found under Article 4: [Article 4](https://gdpr-info.eu/art-4-gdpr/)